Twipped/InterviewThis/README.md

 Use your discretion when choosing what questions to ask and when to ask them.

-###Contributing
+### Contributing

 Pull requests and Issues are very welcomed and encouraged, but please don't get offended if I reject your question or do not merge your question verbatim.
 I may ask that you reword it to be clearer, or may even rewrite it myself.

 #Interview This!

-##Development Process
+## The Position

+- Why are you hiring for this position?

+- What would my role at the company be?
+Where would I be working within the organization?

 - What will be my day to day responsibilities?
 How much time do you anticipate I would spend on each one?

+- What programming languages will I be expected to work in?
+  - Will the company grant me time to learn any languages that I need to use but do not know?

+- Do you have a target salary range?

+- What's the time-line for making a decision on this position?
+When should I get back in touch with you?

+## Developer Coordination / Team Interactions

+- How is your team structured?
+  - How many developers do you currently have?
+  - How large are your team groups?
+  - Vertical slices or Horizontal?

+- Are teams seated together?

+- Do teams have isolated areas from the rest of the staff / other teams?

+- How frequently do team members find themselves in meetings?

+- Do your developers pair program on a regular basis?

+- Do your developers use screen sharing or collaborative coding tools?

+- What is your (or my future boss') leadership style?

+- Do you follow an agile methodology for project management (Kanban, scrum, etc)

+- How do you assign work?
+  - How is priority determined?
+  - Do you pre-assign tasks based on proficiencies, or are all members expected to be equally proficient?

+- What are your group's best and worst working relationships with other groups in the company?

+- How frequently does your team interact with other teams?

+- Do you find yourself frequently blocked by dependencies from other teams?

+## Development Process

 - What source control do you use?
 Can you explain why you chose it?

 - Are your repos hosted in-house or on a third-party service?
-GitHub?
+   - If in-house, do you use a repo management application such as GitHub Enterprise or Gitlab?

 - What is your workflow currently, with regards to developers pushing changes.
-Do you do pull requests, or does everyone just merge to a central repo?
+  - Do you do pull requests, or does everyone just merge to a central repo?
+  - What branching method do you use?
+(Git-Flow, Github-Flow, Environment Merging, something custom)

 - Are you using a ticket system or is it more play it by ear?
-Do you use the same system for both bugs and new features?
+  - Do you use the same system for both bugs and new features?

 - Do you have a code review process?
+  - Does your code review process prevent deploying code?
+  - Does your code review process promote empathy?

 - Does your team encourage the use of SOLID and DRY design principles to avoid cyclomatic complexity?
   - What is your take on object calisthenics?